 I love to write and to share what I know.
 I love to help people as best as I can.
 I have no idea if this website thing has a future or if anybody wants to read my articles – but from the website statistics I still see traffic on articles I’ve written a long time ago.
 I also get emails from time to time asking questions.
 This is what drives me.
 Ten or ten million visits, I am happy either way.

 I review some of the tools I buy, and I strive to be as neutral and honest as I can.
 I have extensive experience in product reviews, as I was the managing director at a computer hardware review website back in the beginning of the 2000’s.
 The site was Overklokking.no, and we were pretty well known back then.
-I wrote the worlds first review of a cooling paste named Artic Silver 5 – it was a game changer back then, and we got “slashdotted”.
-People put the link up on Slashdot, and our servers took a knee.
+I did the worlds first review of a cooling paste named Artic Silver 5 – it was a game changer back then (it is still sold and widely used today), and we got “slashdotted”.
+People put the link up on Slashdot.org, and our servers tanked.
 Fun times.
-We did pride ourselves in being unbiased and unaffected by sponsorship.
+We did pride ourselves in being unbiased and unaffected by sponsorship in order to be a reliable source of information.
 If Zalman sent us a useless CPU cooler, we told people how bad it was.
 If a motherboard sent to us by Abit did not deliver what they promised, you would know about it.
-Honesty will always be rewarded by readers.
-What I write is what I’ve found.
+Honesty will always be rewarded by readers, so I’ll write about my findings – good or bad.
 Feel free to question me in the comments!
-I welcome debate, but stay civilised.
+I welcome debate, but stay civilized.

 If you want to support this blog, you’ll find information on the right hand side.
 As long as the site is ad free, I’ll accept donations.
-Any donations will be spent on creating content for the site, except for donations in the form of donuts or chocolate.
-The content resulting from such donations will not be published.
+Any donations will be spent on creating content for the site, except for donations in the form of donuts or chocolate..
 I will carry the running costs for the blog myself.

 As for woodworking – the main focus on this website now – I follow a select few people that is unbiased (or at least very honest about their “angle”), knowledgeable and shares their knowledge for free or for a reasonable price (people need to make a living).

-One of several people worth following is Shawn Graham over at Wortheffort woodworking.
+Another one of several people I think it is worth following, is Shawn Graham over at Wortheffort woodworking.
 His motto is that it is“always ‘worth the effort’ to learn, create and share with others.”
 I find his Youtube videos to be worth my time even though I do not do wood turning – which is his primary content.
 There’s always something to learn from him, and I fully support his motto.

 Other people I recommend following are: